 Unlike wind energy, which often has high production at night, solar energy is produced during the day when demand is often highest.
 Deployment of solar in Ireland will provide useful balance to the existing wind assets already producing power on the Island.
 In the UK, significant solar installed capacity is already helping to generate significant percentages of daytime demand

 Widespread adoption of solar in Ireland will lead to the creation of thousands of jobs.
 A recent KPMG report estimates that widespread deployment of solar in Ireland could create €2 billion in Gross Value Added for the economy and sustain more than 7,000 jobs annually.

 A Brighter Future – The Potential Benefits of Solar PV in Ireland.
 A report published by KPMG

 Solar PV is modular by design meaning an installation can consist of anything from a small number of panels on a residential roof to utility scale deployment on large tracts of land.

 Solar can be assimilated into the landscape much easier than wind turbines, for example.
 A well screened solar site can be all but invisible to the public.
 There are no moving parts, no noise and low ongoing maintenance requirement means little or no traffic to and from the site once operational.

-Whereas the traditional power generation model relied on a small number of large centralised power stations generating large amounts of power to be shipped the length and breadth of the country through expensive transmission networks, solar, in contrast can be deployed as embedded generation far closer to population centres where the power is being consumed greatly reducing the need for the construction of new pylons.
+Traditional power generation model relied on a small number of large centralised power stations generating large amounts of power to be shipped the length and breadth of the country through expensive transmission networks.
+Solar, in contrast can be deployed as embedded generation far closer to population centres where the power is being consumed, greatly reducing the need for construction of new pylons.